morten-krogh/writeurl/README.md

 javascript using no frameworks.
 The backend is a node.js application.

-The client and server communicate through a websocket connection.
+The client and server communicate through a WebSocket connection.
 The client stores local

 changes in the browser's local storage.
 The editor can be used in offline mode.
 Changes are